Ask any experienced Baton Rouge car accident lawyer about traffic and car accidents and they will likely all give you the same answer – HECTIC!

 Under Louisiana Revised Statutes Section 32: 398, all car accidents that result in personal injury, death, or property damage of more than $500 should be reported to the police.
 For car accidents resulting in injuries, death, or property damage of more than $100, a copy of the report should be filed with the Louisiana Department of Public Safety and Corrections as well, within 24 hours from the accident.
 Failure to file the report is punishable by fines of up to $100 and up to 60 days in prison.

-It is in the best interest of the parties involved to report the accident.
+Beauce of these laws, it is in the best interest of the parties involved to report the accident.
 Law enforcement officers come to the scene of the accident to investigate what happened and file a detailed report.
 The report will help those trying to obtain compensation for their losses.
-In addition, prove how the accident occurred and who was at fault for it.
+Your Baton Rouge car accident lawyer will need this report.
+In addition, police officers attempt to prove how the accident occurred and who was at fault for it.
+They will also interview any possible witnesses, verify valid licenses and insurance, take pictures of the incident and document road and weather conditions at the time of the accident.

 5. Obtain Contact and Insurance Information from the Parties Involved in the Accident